 It's been quite enjoyable, and I will shush that part of me that regrets not spinning yarn while I watched.
 I may have said before, Shakespeare is compatible with handspinning because understanding depends more on listening than watching.
 I can watch my drafting and not the screen.

-Sometime I mean to go over the texts and post about the sections that have to do with textiles, as I have done before.
-I'll do it for these and others for which I have watched productions this past while.
 I've seen Coriolanus, Taming of the Shrew, Julius Caesar, the BBC Titus Andronicus, King John, Macbeth, Hamlet, Coriolanus again but with big actors and modern military uniforms, A Midsummer Night's Dream, Richard III, Henry VIII, Timon of Athens, another Macbeth, more than one version of Twelfth Night, Two Men of Verona, and the BBC Much Ado about Nothing.
 The more I watch, the more I see themes and patterns in the work.
 I would post about that, but we're here for yarn and cloth so I will restrict myself to talking about Desemona's handkerchief and the like.

 With that list, you can begin to see why I've put the task off into the future and so compounded the work as the titles have piled up.
 It's best to do things as they arise, certainly.

 The larger, heavier fibre arts books on my reading list are languishing behind the smaller ones, with bookmarks fifteen percent of the way in and not budging.

 I had a conversation with some weaver friends about how we put off the larger projects that take more planning and involve more steps.
 Weaving gets edged out by knitting and dyeing projects, and simple small knitting projects edge out complicated ones.